TeodoraKamenova/TeodoraKamenova/README.md

 ## Hi, I am Teodora Kamenova! 👋

-🌱 I have masters degree in Applied Econometrics and bachlors degree from the University of Warwick, UK 💻 Currently working as Data Modeler at Experian
+🌱 I have masters degree in Applied Econometrics and bachlors degree from the University of Warwick, UK <br />
+💻 Currently working as Data Modeler at Experian <br />
 ⚡ Fun fact:

 # Connect with me